A Daisy Miller and Haute Cuisine

-At the height of the Depression in Canada in 1937, a Canadian Pacific Railway hotel in remote Regina, Saskatchewan offered the following menu:
+At the height of the Depression in Canada in 1937, a Canadian Pacific Railway hotel in remote Regina, Saskatchewan offered this menu:

 Only the second American to become a princess, the union with a Belgian prince twice her age did not last.
 She took up with no less than King Leopold II, a cousin of the Prince, and ended marrying three more times.
 She had a stage career as well and may have worked as a courtesan, a femme de scandale.

-Yes, there were other Princesses of Chimay before Clara Ward.
-They are unlikely to have inspired the Chimay dishes as these emerge in cuisine after Ward left America for Europe, propelled by her ambitious mother.
+There were other Princesses of Chimay before Clara Ward, but they are unlikely to have inspired dishes termed Chimay as these emerge after Ward left America, propelled by her ambitious mother.

-But as to the traditional Chicken or Eggs Chimay, they evidently were named for Clara Ward, at least no other explanation appears as likely.
+But as to traditional Chicken or Eggs Chimay, evidently these were named for Clara Ward, at least no other explanation appears as likely.

 N.B.
-There is an interesting Toronto connection to Clara Ward’s career, see this article by Anna Passante who explains Ward spent most of her youth there.
+There is an interesting Toronto connection to Clara Ward’s career.
+See this article by Anna Passante who explains that Ward spent most of her youth here.

 Note re images: the first and last images were sourced from the NYPL menu archive linked in the text.
 The second image was sourced from the website for Chimay beer, here.
 The third image was sourced from this informative web page on Clara Ward.
 All intellectual property therein belongs solely to their lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.